ETS-Android1/Pfay/README.md

 At the user level, specifically in the streaming and digital content creation industry, we see some inefficiency and obscurity in **donation** and **fundraising,** whereby middlemen take a hefty cut of overall earning, the profits are not publicly known and verified by users.
 In addition, a cost-effective and trusted solution for small amount transactions between family and friends using biometric authentication should be convenient

 So our solution is to implement a blockchain ledger integrated with a biometric authentication system to ensure user data privacy, also offering ease of use for transacting and authenticating.
 This system should be able to efficiently transact digital goods by using biometric authentication while keeping all of the users&#39; data securely on their devices.
+Especially, our system allow user to pay by scanning other people face.
+This would be extremely convenient method to donate for content creator, streamer, or sending money to friends and family members.

 # <span style="color:#4F5CBE"> 2.
 Solution and advantages: